qvandervelden/EHCD-SCD/README.md

      * coupling: a 2D numpy array with all the ways of coupling the spins.
 This type of input is returned by the coupling functions
      * J: a Numpy array which represents the coupling matrix
      * S: a half integer representating a spin
+   * Returns a 2D numpy array with all the reduced matrix